echoprotocol/echowiki/advanced/x86-64-virtual-machine/c++-smart-contracts.md

 * classes/functions for accessing chain
 * classes/functions for accessing persistent storage

 Contract parameters can be retrieved by `get_parameters` variadic functions, should return false on error.
 Contract return value can be set using `set_return_values` variadic functions.
+These functions can be called directly or using macro MAIN as in the example below.

 Headers for these classes and functions are located in `x86-64/contracts/`.